 The entire program consists of two coil-bound books: 1) the OnTrack Reading Phonics Program Instruction Manual which describes, in detail, how to implement the workbook curriculum, and 2) the OnTrack Reading Advanced Code Phonics Workbook, a one-time-use workbook for the student.
-Both books are required and can be ordered by clicking "Buy Now" on the sidebar.
-The cost of the complete program, consisting of the two books, is only$39.90 and includes Free Shipping in the U.S., Canada, Australia, and the UK.
+Both books are required and can be ordered here.
+The cost of the complete program, consisting of the two books, is only $39.90 and includes Free Shipping in the U.S., Canada, Australia, and the UK.
 Additional workbooks can be ordered the same way.
 Just reduce the counter on the Instruction Manual to zero and order only the workbook(s).
 Note that Free Shipping doesn't apply if only one workbook is ordered separately.

 Description of the Phonics Program Instruction Manual